Vlad-PLK/DevOps-Cloud-Portfolio/docs/linux-terminal-commands.md

 # Essential Linux Terminal Commands for DevOps

-Welcome to your curated list of **60 must-know Linux commands** for DevOps professionals.
+Welcome to your curated list of **60 must-know Linux commands** for all Linux users and so DevOps professionals.
 Use this document to organize, learn, and reference key commands that streamline your workflow.

 ---